lettucelettice/PA2/README.md

 ### 1. Normalization Problem

 ###### This problem involves normalizing a random 5x5 array.
-The task is to creare a random 5x5 array, normalize it by centering (subtracting the mean), scaling (dividing by the standard deviation), and saving the normalized array as a file named X_normalized.npy.
+The task is to create a random 5x5 array, normalize it by centering (subtracting the mean), scaling (dividing by the standard deviation), and saving the normalized array as a file named X_normalized.npy.

 **Function:**